fusion-energy/neutronics-workshop/tasks/task_5/README.md

 - Look for the Maxwell distribution of energys in the thermal energy range.
 This is where neutrons are in thermodynamic equilibrium with the material they are moving through.

 - Currently the neutron flux spectra is being found for the blanket cell / volume.
 Try Changing this to the neutron current spectra on the back surface of the model.
 The code is contained in the scripts but needs uncommenting.
 Why do the two spectra differ and why has the standard deviation on the results increased so much?
+Try doubling the number of batches and see if this reduces the standard deviation.

 The task now starts to look at secondary photons created from neutron interactions.
 These photons are often created in neutron scattering interactions where the nucleus is left excited and de-excites via photon production.
 To run OpenMC in coupled neutron, photon mode an additional setting is required to enable photon transport (which is disabled by default).